rswinkle/CPIM2/README.md

 This is a console/text based personal information manager, i.e. a contact manager, written in standard C (C99)

-There are 3 branches which each use a different method of storing the contacts
+There are 4 branches which each use a different method of storing the contacts

-master uses vector_void which is how I would do it by default and what I consider the best and simplest way.
+master uses cvector_void to store both contacts and attributes.

-vector_template uses vector_contact and vector_attribute
+vector_template uses cvector_contact and cvector_attribute
-generated using generate_code.py in my C Vector library.
+generated using the [template-like](https://github.com/rswinkle/CPIM2/blob/vector_template/cpim.h#L19) [macros](https://github.com/rswinkle/CPIM2/blob/vector_template/cpim.c#L11) in CVector.

 linked_list uses an intrusive doubly linked list and helper functions and macros based closely on list.h from the Linux kernel.

+sqlite uses a sqlite3 database with a single contacts table.
+It also uses cvector_void for attributes while manipulating a contact.
+Because they're arbitrary, attributes are stored as a single text column in the table, '\n' delimited naturally since that's how they're read from the user, and there's a function to go from that format to a vector of attributes and vice versa.

 I wrote this for the following reasons: